miguel-a-calles-mba/serverless-stack-termination-protection/README.md

 ## Description

 Following deployment, the Serverless Framework does not have the option to enable termination protection for the CloudFormation stack.
-This plugins will enable the termination protection.
+This plugin will enable the termination protection.
 It can also disable it by using a command line option.
-This plugin is designed for the Serverless Framework 1.x.
+This plugin is designed for the Serverless Framework 1.x and above.

 ## Requirements